 Your AI assistant confidently answers a question with a document that hasn’t been reviewed in 14 months.
 The answer sounds right.
 But it isn’t.
 No one notices until something breaks in production.

 Each document receives a trust score based on real signals: review status, link health, readership, translation variance, and external changes.
-When a release is published or an API is deprecated, the affected documents are flagged with an explanation.
+When a law changes, a price list is updated, or a release is published, the affected documents are flagged with an explanation.

 How it works →View each document’s trust score, the signals behind it, and how timeliness influences search and AI ranking.
 Sort by obsolescence, filter by team, and identify problem cases before they cause damage.